zlianghahaha/zlianghahaha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Ph.D. student in the [Department of Computer science and Engineering](https://cse.nd.edu/), [University of Notre Dame](https://www.nd.edu//), under the supervision of [Prof. Yiyu Shi](https://engineering.nd.edu/faculty/yiyu-shi/) at University of Notre Dame.
+I am currently a Ph.D. student in the [Department of Computer Science and Engineering](https://cse.nd.edu/), [University of Notre Dame](https://www.nd.edu//), under the supervision of [Prof. Yiyu Shi](https://engineering.nd.edu/faculty/yiyu-shi/) at University of Notre Dame.
 I also closely work with [Prof. Yongshan Ding](https://www.yongshanding.com/) at Yale University, [Prof. Weiwen Jiang](https://jqub.github.io/) at George Mason University, and [Prof. Tongyang Li](https://www.tongyangli.com/) at Peking University. <br>
 I received my Bachelor's degree from [University of Wisconsin, Madison](https://www.wisc.edu/) in Madison, WI, US, where I was worked with [Professor.
 Juda Shohet](https://directory.engr.wisc.edu/ece/Faculty/Shohet_J-/) in the Plasma Processing & Technology lab at UW-Madison.

 Please check my [CV](CV_ZhidingLiang.pdf) for details.